 Though developers, web designers, and I.T. workers might be loathe to admit it, a handful of algorithms are probably better at keeping up with software and hardware changes than an office of humans.
 Those include things like installations, streamlining the infrastructure, improving performance, optimizing configurations, and detecting and preventing site problems faster and more efficiently than would ever be possible with manual labor.

-A good example of AI in action is computer server uptime, which is the percentage of time a website is up and accessible online.
+A good example of A.I. in marketing is computer server uptime, which is the percentage of time a website is up and accessible online.
 According to recent reviews of top web hosts by research group HostingCanada.org, even 99.99% uptime is barely tenable as a business solution, as that still leaves almost nine days of downtime per year.

 Many “cloud” based solutions have emerged from tech giants like Amazon (AWS), Google (Public Cloud), and Microsoft (Azure) to put AI to work, squeezing out another few decimal points which keeps businesses running in the off chance their computers go down.